Joplin tornado: Meteorological synopsis

 By 8:00 a.m.
-CDT (1300 UTC) on May 22, forecasters at the SPC realized that a more intense weather outbreak was likely to occur, and upgraded a large swath of the Midwest to a moderate risk.
+CDT (13:00 UTC) on May 22, forecasters at the SPC realized that a more intense weather outbreak was likely to occur, and upgraded a large swath of the Midwest to a moderate risk.
 The system was forecast to evolve into a wave early Monday morning as a trough strengthened from the western United States.
 At the surface, a cold front was forecast to pass through the region later in the day, while a dryline was forecast to intersect the cold front in Kansas.
 These features, accompanied by the low-pressure system, encouraged very strong storm development along the cold front.
 By the 11:30 a.m.
-CDT (1630 UTC) updated outlook, certainty had grown stronger that a major severe weather event would occur that afternoon.
+CDT (16:00 UTC) updated outlook, certainty had grown stronger that a major severe weather event would occur that afternoon.
 A public severe weather outlook was issued at this time, and the outlook stated that severe weather was expected that afternoon, with tornadoes, large hail and strong winds all named as threats.

 Mammatus clouds over Joplin, 40 minutes before the tornado.

 At 1:30 p.m.
-CDT (1830 UTC), four hours prior to the tornado, the SPC issued a tornado watch for southwestern Missouri, to remain in effect until 9:00 p.m.
+CDT (18:30 UTC), four hours prior to the tornado, the SPC issued a tornado watch for southwestern Missouri, to remain in effect until 9:00 p.m.
 CDT.
 The watch predicted "explosive thunderstorm development," with a "strong tornado or two possible."
-Thunderstorms began developing between 2:00 and 3:00 p.m. over southeast Kansas.
-They quickly became severe, and as thunderstorm development continued moving to the east, forecasters became more concerned about imminent tornado development.
-A tornado warning for the severe thunderstorm west of Joplin that eventually produced the EF5 tornado was first issued at 5:17 p.m.
+Thunderstorms began developing between 2:00 and 3:00 p.m. over southeast Kansas and quickly became severe.
+As thunderstorm development continued moving to the east, forecasters became more concerned about imminent tornado development.
+A tornado warning west of Joplin that eventually produced the EF5 tornado was first issued at 5:17 p.m.
 CDT (22:17 UTC), 17 minutes before it touched ground and 19 minutes before it entered the city of Joplin.